dilldylanpickle/Crash-Course-on-x86-64-Reverse-Engineering/README.md

 ---

-# Remembering Memory in x86-64 Linux: Technical Phone Screening Edition
+# Remembering Memory: Technical Phone Screening Edition
 You wanna know what could be worse than a technical coding interview?
 A technical phone screen interview!
 In my experience, they gotta make sure you ain't capping on your resume.
 If you put "x86-64 assembly" or "C/C++" on your resume, be prepared to talk the talk before you walk the walk!

 ![Alt Text](https://github.com/dilldylanpickle/dilldylanpickle.github.io/raw/main/GIFs/phone-interview.gif)